hyperledger/identus-docs/documentation/docs/atala-prism/overview.md

 # Overview

 Atala PRISM is a toolset designed for Decentralized Identity enablement.
 These tools work together to establish a framework for implementing Decentralized Identity Solutions.
-They can be combined to fit various use cases and requirements.
 Here's an overview of the key components:

 * [PRISM Cloud Agent](prism-cloud-agent/overview): It is a W3C/Aries standards-based agent that provides decentralized identity services.
 It exposes a REST API for integration, enabling the development of solutions based on SSI technology.